Soner-K/minishell/README.md

 4. Do not forget to enjoy our minishell :) This is our goal !

 ## Prompt
-Prompt is waiting for the uses's touch ⌨️.
+Prompt is waiting for the user's touch ⌨️.
 It waits until user put some commandes and save it to history.
 And then it sends it to the parsing part.
 We could make beautiful prompt, but there are errors occuring if we want to change the color.

 ## Execution
 When parsing is done, our minishell program sends the user's "input" to execution part.
 Then execution part will filter two cases.